 - morale is low (people stop having fun and quit)

-Because the absence of peer feedback has such a negative impact on everything from performance to wellbeing I pay close attention to organisations feedback culture.
-Here are a few questions that help me understand the culture:
+Because the absence of peer feedback has such a negative impact on everything from performance to well-being, I pay close attention to an organization’s feedback culture.
+How?

 - Is feedback delivered by peers or is it proxied via managers?